 8. Google yourself and consider what your online presence looks like to a potential employer.
 What does it say about you?
 Will employers like what they see?

 9. Ask a friend to take a look at your CV and give you their brutally honest feedback.
 Does it truly characterise your abilities and your potential for contributing to your the next employer’s success?
-For expert help to market and sell yourself with confidence, check out my range of 'Get Hired!' services.
+For expert help to market and sell yourself with confidence, check out my range of 'Get Hired!' programmes.

 10. Turn on the Open Candidates feature on LinkedIn that privately lets recruiters know that you’re open to new job opportunities.
 You can specify the types of companies and roles you are most interested in and be easily found by the hundreds of thousands of recruiters who use LinkedIn to find great professional talent.
 If your LinkedIn profile could do with a refresh or complete make-over, check out my guide called 'LinkedIn 101: How To Create Your LinkedIn Profile'.
 You can find it here in the WHM Resource Hub.

 11. Get inspired by settling down on the sofa with one (or more!) of my top 10 reads for return-to-work mums.

 13. And finally, visualise the end goal.
 Know that it IS possible for you to find meaningful and fulfilling work that fits around the family.
 Plenty of other mums have done it, and there’s no reason why you can’t too!